 At the IB we want to understand and celebrate differences within our community, while recognizing and valuing the things we have in common.
-As we all strive to achieve our mission of creating a better world through education, we cannot underestimate the importance of diversity, equity and inclusion (DEI).
+As we all strive to achieve our mission of creating a better world through education, we cannot underestimate the importance of diversity, equity and inclusion.

-As the IB seeks to take concrete and proactive measures on diversity, equity and inclusion we are adopting a new DEI statement.
+As the IB seeks to take concrete and proactive measures on diversity, equity and inclusion we are adopting a new statement upholding these values.
 As a global education leader, we aim to provide guidance on ways to cultivate practices that address racism, implicit bias and discrimination of all kinds through an inclusive IB education for our students and community.

 Purpose of the statement

-The statement’s purpose is to provide clarity as to what the IB stands for in relation to DEI.
+The statement’s purpose is to provide clarity as to what the IB stands for in relation to diversity, equity and inclusion.
 It has been constructed as a positive statement of IB values, to ensure our whole community continues to live up to our mission of education for a better world.
-Its aim is to provide guidance to the IB community when making day-to-day decisions on matters related to DEI.
+Its aim is to provide guidance to the IB community when making day-to-day decisions on matters related to diversity, equity and inclusion.

-We hope you will join us as we embrace the challenge of addressing DEI, whether it is through evolving our curriculum and language policy or improving our access and inclusion efforts.
+We hope you will join us as we embrace the challenge of addressing diversity, equity and inclusion, whether it is through evolving our curriculum and language policy or improving our access and inclusion efforts.
 We invite our community to read through our commitments and to envision how these values can be woven into the important work each of you is doing in your own schools and communities.

 Diversity, equity and inclusion statement